 # Activation grace period.
 Activation is not forced (login is not disabled) until # grace period has passed.
 Users under grace period can't run jobs (see inactivity_box_content). # In hours.
 Default is 3.
 Enter 0 to disable grace period. # Users with OpenID logins have grace period forever. #activation_grace_period = 3

-However with inactive account the user won’t be able to run jobs and warning message will be shown to him at the top of the page.
-It is customizable via the inactivity_box_content parameter.
+However with inactive account the user won’t be able to run jobs and warning message will be shown to them at the top of the page.
+It is customizable via the

 # Used for warning box for inactive accounts (unable to run jobs). # In use only if activation_grace_period is set. #inactivity_box_content = Your account has not been activated yet.
 Please activate your account by verifying your email address.
 For now you can access everything at Galaxy but your jobs won't run.

 To prevent users from using unwanted email addresses for the email activation admins can select from two methods of filtering: domain blocking and allowing.